QuestCraftPlusPlus/QuestCraft/README.md

 # Welcome to the QuestCraft GitHub!
 [Support us on Patreon!](https://patreon.com/QuestCraftXR)

 ~~First off, you most likely want to install QuestCraft.
-If you would like to get going instantly then please go to the release page for [QuestCraft](https://github.com/QuestCraftPlusPlus/QuestCraft/releases/latest)and download the APK to your computer or mobile device.~~ **QuestCraft is currently broken due to the v44 update released by Meta, therefore all current releases are non-functoional.
+If you would like to get going instantly then please go to the release page for [QuestCraft](https://github.com/QuestCraftPlusPlus/QuestCraft/releases/latest)and download the APK to your computer or mobile device.~~ **QuestCraft is currently broken due to the v44 update released by Meta, therefore all current releases are non-functional.
 A new release including the fix will be released at some point in the near future (hopefully).**

 For our developer friends, the QuestCraft Source Code lies in both the [MCXR](https://github.com/QuestCraftPlusPlus/MCXR) repo and [PojavLauncher](https://github.com/QuestCraftPlusPlus/PojavLauncher) repo.
 These contain everything needed to compile QuestCraft from source.